 Even if the book wasn’t already a financial success — and it is, thanks to the backers on Kickstarter — a project like this is a labor of love for Cornette, who has a passion for sharing the history of professional wrestling with an audience that’s always eager to hear more.

-Jim Cornette Presents Behind the Curtain: Real Pro Wrestling Stories was released in the fall of 2019 can be purchased from the IDW website here.
+Jim Cornette Presents Behind the Curtain: Real Pro Wrestling Stories was released in the fall of 2019 and can be purchased from the IDW website here.

 - Jim Cornette and The Midnight Express Attack Baby Doll